CAT vs MAT: What is the Difference Between MAT and CAT Exam?

 CAT: The duration of CAT is 120 minutes or two hours.
 There is a sectional time limit of 40 minutes for each section.
 Candidates have to follow the given sequence to solve the paper and as soon as 40 minutes of one section gets over, the computer screen jumps to the next section automatically.

-MAT: Candidates need to solve the 200 questions in 150 minutes or 2.5 hours.
-There is no sectional time limit so the candidates can solve the paper in a sequence they prefer.
-Scores of India and Global Environment section is not considered for MAT percentile calculation so candidates can attempt it in the end or leave it as per availability of time.
+MAT: Candidates need to solve 150 questions in 2 hours.
+There is no sectional time limit thus, candidates can solve the paper in a sequence they prefer.
+Scores of Economic and Business Environment section is not considered for MAT percentile calculation so candidates can attempt it in the end or leave it as per availability of time.

 CAT vs MAT: Difficulty Level